Saffron Jordan

-Saffron Jordan (born 27 November 1993) is an English professional footballer who plays as a forward for Blackburn Rovers.
+Saffron Jordan (born 27 November 1993) is an English professional footballer who plays as a forward.

 Club career

 Jordan signed for Blackburn in 2014.
-In July 2020 she signed a new one-year contract extension.
+In July 2020 and June 2021 she signed a one-year contract extension.

-Jordan is the Blackburn Rovers captain.
+Jordan was the Blackburn Rovers captain until September 2022 when she stood down.
+She was replaced by a "leadership group" of three players.
+Natasha Fenton, Jade Richards and Helen Seed were elected by players and staff to lead the team for the 2022–2023 season.

 Personal life

 Jordan has a dual-career and alongside football, works for the NHS.

 Throughout the COVID-19 pandemic, Saffron Jordan worked as a member of the critical care ward throughout, whilst continuing a career in football.

 Awards

 Jordan was selected in the Her Football Hub team of the month for October 2021.